Alazca/official_coach/README.md

 ## Acknowledgments

-*   [Acknowledge any libraries, frameworks, or resources that you used in the project]
 *   Acknowledge the following people for their support and aid:
-    - Chimmy, SJSU Student : Provided expertise in proper database deployment
-    - Yohan / Jin, SJSU Students : Comedic support and mad jokes about backshots
     - Dr. Daphne Chen : Professor and mentor to students
+    - "Chimmy", SJSU Student : Provided expertise in proper database deployment
+    - COACH Team for all their hardwork and late nights

 ## Future Enhancements